 Increased R&D activities related to the use of wearable epilepsy monitoring devices are expected to drive market expansion in the predicted years.

 The lack of information for safe device handling, as well as the adverse effects and problems related with this technology, impede market expansion.

 The expansion of the epilepsy devices industry is further aided by tissue damage caused by surgery and brain tumours.

 IMPACT OF COVID-19:

 The demand for medical supplies to care for the afflicted population has increased.
-Respiratory support devices, such as atomizers, life support machines, oxygen generators, and monitors, are widely utilised in primary clinical care.
+Respiratory care devices, such as atomizers, life support machines, oxygen generators, and monitors, are widely utilised in primary clinical care.
 Furthermore, COVID-19 has resulted in a significant increase in demand for medical goods such as personal protective equipment such as masks, gloves, and protective eyeglasses.
 Increased demand for medical supplies, both from healthcare professionals and the general public, has significantly contributed to market growth, leading to an increase in the number of COVID-19 cases worldwide.